turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 ## I7: Deleting Ideas

 We can create ideas, look them up, and edit them.
-If we have a particularly bad idea, we're going to want to delete it as well.
+But if we have a particularly bad idea, we're going to want to delete it.

-To prove that we can delete ideas let's create 3 ideas, and then delete one of them.
-Then we can verify two things: first, that the idea is no longer there, and second, that the other ideas are still around.
+### Setup a Test

+To prove that we can delete ideas properly let's...

+* create 3 ideas
+* delete one of them
+* verify that the target idea is no longer there
+* verify that the other two ideas are still around

+Here's a test that does all four steps:

 ```ruby
 def test_delete_an_idea